opengisch/QField-docs/documentation/how-to/outside-layers.en.md

 - Open your project in the QFieldCloud web interface.
 - Go to the **Files** tab.
 - You will find a section named **Shared datasets**.
-This area lists all datasets that have been identified and uploaded as shared/localized resources for your projects.
+This dialogue lists all datasets that have been identified and uploaded as shared/localized resources for your projects.

 !![List of Shared datasets files referenced in a regular QFieldCloud project](../assets/images/list_of_localized_datasets_on_cloud.png)